Camp Carrigan |

 (1833 - 1935), Bronx

-Located on the grounds of SUNY Maritime College at Throg's Neck (1937).
+Located on the grounds of SUNY Maritime College at Throgs Neck (1937).
 It is now also home to the Maritime Industry Museum.
 The fort was first armed in 1845, but was not garrisoned until 1856.
 Construction continued during the 1860's into the 1870's.
-A small Redoubt was located northwest of the fort.
-Modifications to the barbette gun tier and outer crownwork were done in 1866 - 1876.
+A small Advanced Redoubt was located northwest of the fort.
+Modifications to the barbette gun tier and outer crownwork were done in 1866-76.
 A mine casemate was built in 1875 in the southwest corner of the fort, reused for the Endicott period.
 It still exists.
-The Ten-Gun Battery was built to the northwest in 1873 - 1876, but was not fully completed.
-It was later destroyed along with all the other exterior batteries in the 1950's.
+The Ten-Gun Battery was built to the northwest in 1873-76, but was not fully completed.
 Endicott batteries here were Battery Gansevoort (1899 - 1935) partially destroyed and buried, Battery Hazzard (1898 - 1930) destroyed, Battery Bell (1900 - 1917) destroyed, and Battery Beecher (1900 - 1920) destroyed.
 The BC station for Battery Hazzard was built on the parados of the Ten-Gun Battery.
-During the 1930's the old fort was renovated for the college, removing the outer crownwork and barbette tier batteries.
+During the mid 1930's the old fort was renovated to become the maritime college, removing the outer crownwork and barbette tier batteries.
+All exterior batteries were later destroyed in the 1950's.

 ¤ Fort Totten